 - At planting time: Cover plants with row covers.
 Spray garlic or hot pepper sprays at the edge of planting beds to repel moths and loopers.
 Set up commercial insect traps with floral lures to attract moths; this can reduce the number of eggs laid in the garden.

 - While crops develop: Handpick several times a week.
 Wasps parasitize cabbage loopers; if you see eggs on caterpillars leave them to their fate.
-Also leave chalky white loopers alone; they are infected with a virus.
+Also, leave chalky white loopers alone; they are infected with a virus.
 Apply hot pepper spray to plants weekly through the season to repel moths and loopers.
 Spray larvae with Bt.
 For severe infestations, spray loopers with garlic oil or pyrethrin.

-- At harvest and after harvest: Harvest crops when still young to minimize damage to maturing plants.
+- At harvest and after harvest: Harvest crops when still young to minimize damage to mature plants.
 Since cabbage loopers feed on outer leaves, you can often just pull the marred leaves from the heads of cabbage or lettuce and still get a good harvest.
 Clean the garden of all plant debris to prevent over-wintering in debris.
-Put all wrapper leaves at the center of compost pile.
+Put all wrapper leaves at the center of the compost pile.
 Turn or till the soil to destroy pupae.

 Trichogramma wasps, lacewings, ladybugs.
 Animal predators include Baltimore orioles, bluebirds, chickadees, cowbirds, flickers, redwing blackbirds, robins, sparrows, and starlings, also skunks and toads.

 - Kitchen Garden Grower’s Guide Vegetable Encyclopedia

 - Vegetable Garden Grower’s Guide

 - Tomato Grower’s Answer Book